POTSDAM CONFERENCE TO REDRAW EUROPE’S BORDERS

 Potsdam Conference Sets Off Large-Scale Population Upheaval and Resettlement.
 Poland and Czechoslovakia Provide Examples

 Above: With the stroke of a pen all prewar German territories east of the dark blue north-south Oder-Neisse line—comprising nearly one quarter (23.8 percent) of the country—were severed from those to the west under border changes promulgated at the Potsdam Conference (July 17 to August 2, 1945).
-The dark yellow and gray regions, populated almost exclusively by Germans, became part of postwar Poland.
-The rust-colored remainder, consisting of northern East Prussia with the large German city of Koenigsberg (now renamed Kaliningrad), was allocated to the Soviet Union as the Kaliningrad Oblast of today’s Russia.
-Nearly all ethnic Germans in these reshuffled territories of Central and Eastern Europe—estimated at roughly 12 million as of autumn 1944—fled west on foot or by available transport or were later forcibly expelled, adding another 2 million displaced persons to this frantic exodus of frightened men, women, and children.
-Over 2 million of these “DPs,” mostly women and children, perished from disease or starvation, or were killed in revenge-driven ethnic cleansing (10–30 percent), during this mass migration of more than 20 million people in total.
+The dark yellow region (called the Poland Administrative Area by the Soviets) and the gray region encompassing the port city of Danzig—both regions populated almost exclusively by Germans—became part of postwar Poland.
+The rust-colored remainder, consisting of northern East Prussia with the large German city and ice-free port of Koenigsberg (now renamed Kaliningrad), was allocated to the Soviet Union as the Kaliningrad Oblast of today’s Russia even though it sat in ethnically Polish and Lithuanian territory.
+Nearly all ethnic Germans in these reshuffled territories of Central and Eastern Europe—estimated at roughly 12 million as of autumn 1944—fled west on foot or by available transport or were later forcibly expelled, adding another 2 million impoverished and displaced persons (DPs) to this frantic exodus of frightened men, women, and children.
+On July 21 at Potsdam Stalin told Truman and Churchill: “There are no Germans left [east of the Oder-Neisse].”
+Truman sought clarification: “Where are the nine million Germans?”
+Stalin shrugged, “They have fled.”
+Another 7.8 million DPs in Germany had been involuntary foreign laborers and recently released inmates from prisoner of war and death camps.
+Over 2 million DPs, mostly women and children, perished from disease or starvation or were killed in revenge-driven ethnic cleansing (10–30 percent) during this mass migration of more than 20 million people, of which 13.5 million were Germans and upwards of 4 million were Poles uprooted from areas that became parts of the Soviet Socialist Republics of Lithuania, Belorussia (Belarus), and Ukraine.
+Such was the price of peace.

 Left: A group of expelled Sudeten Germans from Czechoslovakia.
-During the war the Czechoslovak government-in-exile pursued a two-fold policy: (1) restore Czechoslovakia to its pre-1938 (pre-Munich) boundaries and (2) remove or at least reduce, through a combination of minor border rectifications and population transfers, the state’s German and Hungarian minorities in order to restore the territorial integrity of Czechoslovakia and establish greater national homogeneity.
+During the war the Czechoslovak government-in-exile pursued a two-fold policy: (1) restore Czechoslovakia to its pre-1938 (pre-Munich) boundaries and (2) remove or at least reduce, through a combination of minor border rectifications and population transfers, the state’s German and Hungarian minorities in order to restore the territorial integrity of Czechoslovakia, establish greater national homogeneity, and reduce the potential risk of their German and Hungarian minorities becoming fifth columnists.
 Czechoslovak president Eduard Beneš, in a May 19, 1945, decree labeled the 3 million ethnic Germans and Hungarians “unreliable for the state,” meaning traitorous citizens based on wartime Nazi activities, clearing the way for nationwide confiscations and expulsions of people who found themselves on the wrong side of the Czechoslovak border.

 Left: East Prussian “repatriants” from what is today Poland drive past ruins to reach the safety of Germany, 1945.
+By the end of the war in Europe an estimated 5.6 million ethnic Germans had fled their homes in the East, up from 3.5 million in January 1945, often with nothing but the clothes on their back and what they could carry.
 Poles believed the expulsion of Germans from postwar Poland would avoid future atrocities like those the Nazis had inflicted on their population during the war.
-Polish exile authorities proposed a population transfer of Germans as early as 1941.
+Polish authorities in exile abroad proposed a population transfer of Germans as early as 1941.
 During the war the Polish government-in-exile and the Czechoslovak government-in-exile, both located in England, worked toward making this happen as soon as Nazi Germany was defeated.
+The 1923 Treaty of Lausanne had set such a precedent when 1.5 million ethnic Greeks from Turkey and 500,000 Muslims from Greece had been forcibly removed and resettled.

 Right: With their modest possessions, refugees from Germany’s “lost Eastern [Polish] territories” make their way to Berlin’s Pankow freight station to secure rail transportation to other parts of Germany.
 The postwar Polish and Czechoslovak governments characterized the forced exile and confiscation of expellees’ property as “a just punishment for Nazi crimes.”